neoforged/.github/primers/1.21.9/index.md

         - `createLevels` no longer takes in a `ChunkProgressListener`
         - `getSessionService`, `getProfileKeySignatureValidator`, `getProfileRepository`, `getProfileCache` -> `services`, not one-to-one
             - `getProfileCache` is now `nameToIdCache`, not one-to-one
-- `net.minecraft.server.dedicated.DedicatedServer` now takes in a `LevelLoadListener` instead of a `ChunkProgressListenerFactory`
 - `net.minecraft.server.level`
     - `ChunkMap` no longer takes in the `ChunkProgressListener`
         - `getTickingGenerated` -> `allChunksWithAtLeastStatus`, not one-to-one